An Eerily Good Opportunity For Brand Sales

 While many brands immediately reject the idea of such partnerships, some of the largest brands have realized the benefits, and create comprehensive campaigns to support their product placement exposures.
-In this blog we discuss the FALSE premise that the negative feelings a viewer experiences while being scared will be transferred to the participating brand - as research proves this is simply not the case.
+In this blog, Hollywood Branded discusses the false premise that the negative feelings a viewer experiences while being scared will be transferred to the participating brand - as research proves this is simply not the case.
 And that high engagement actually occurs.

-Before you miss out on the massive opportunities that working with a horror project can yield, consider a few of our reasons not to disregard the genre.
+Before you miss out on the massive opportunities that working with a horror project can yield, consider six of our reasons your brand should not choose to disregard the genre.

 When a moviegoer is frightened, feelings of loneliness are heightened.
 Despite going to the cinema with a date or as a group outing, once the lights go down, each person is virtually cut off from surrounding human engagement.
 Thus, as the viewer watches the film, reactions are internalized.
 They are immersed into the storyline.